-Folklife traditions—including dance performances, traditional music, and multimedia storytelling—will be highlighted in The Mitzi and Warren Eisenberg Gallery, through public programs and video, audio recordings, and documentary photographs.
-Los Herederos, a media arts non-profit organization, will showcase The Sonicycle, a mobile audio-visual unit that engages communities in sharing stories, music, and cultural traditions.
+Folklife traditions—including dance performances, traditional music, and multimedia storytelling—were highlighted in The Mitzi and Warren Eisenberg Gallery, through public programs and video, audio recordings, and documentary photographs.
+Los Herederos, a media arts non-profit organization, showcased The Sonicycle, a mobile audio-visual unit that engages communities in sharing stories, music, and cultural traditions.
 This interactive digital caravan is fully outfitted with a DJ turntable, speakers, audio players, a projector, and recording equipment.
-Los Herederos will use The Sonicyle to record stories from artists, performers, and community members in a public event at the Art Center on Saturday, February 11, from 12:30–4 PM.
-They will then produce a short audio documentary reel composed of oral histories, local soundscapes, and musical performances collected by folklorist Naomi Sturm-Wijesinghe and Los Herederos.
-Also on view will be aspects of the folklife research including an installation of documentary photographs printed on textiles.
+Los Herederos used The Sonicyle to record stories from artists, performers, and community members in a public event at the Art Center on Saturday, February 11.
+They produced a short audio documentary reel composed of oral histories, local soundscapes, and musical performances collected by folklorist Naomi Sturm-Wijesinghe and Los Herederos.
+Also on view were aspects of the folklife research including an installation of documentary photographs printed on textiles.